Are you prepared for severe weather season?

 Now is the time for businesses and municipalities to prepare to protect lives and property so we won’t fail during a weather-related crisis.
 Being informed about evolving critical communication best practices is the first step to keeping employees, residents, and other key stakeholders informed and safe.
 Moreover, your organization should be prepared with the right location-based weather alerts and notifications to put them in the right hands at the right time.

-Stay tuned for more from Everbridge throughout the season and during National Hurricane Preparedness Week 2014.
+Stay tuned for more from Everbridge throughout the season.